5 Benefits of Embedded Integration Platforms for SaaS Products

 Configurable monitoring alerts the appropriate teams when an integration encounters an error or doesn't run when expected.
 Built-in logging makes it easy to dig in and troubleshoot.
 Customer-facing teams can easily handle everyday needs like updating outdated credentials, tweaking a configuration, or upgrading to a newer version of an integration.

-By empowering your non-engineers, you significantly increase the odds that customers with integration issues will be able to resolve them via one or two interactions with your customer-facing teams and not end up in a backlog with engineering.
+By empowering your non-engineers, you significantly increase the odds that customers with integration issues can resolve them via one or two interactions with your customer-facing teams and not end up in a backlog with engineering.

 Allow customers to self-service their integrations